Know Before You Go - Public Skeleton

 - Do you have osteoporosis?

-What should I expect?
+Session Schedule: What should you expect?

 - Slide twice on skeleton sled

-- Slim fitting winter clothing
+- Slim fitting, warm winter clothing

 - Shoes with good tread (winter boots or runners)

-- Tie back long hair
+- Tie back long hair, remove loose jewelry

 - No ski & snowboard boots or high heels